nathanaelreges/myMove/README.md

 When you call this method, the moveValue jumps from where it is to the middle of the path between zero and maxValue, then coming back.
 Use this to give like a hint to the user on what he needs to do.
 This action works only if the moveValue at the moment is equal to the maxValue or to`0`.

 <br/>**`moveModule.switch()`**
-This method switches the moveValue from his actual position to the other end.
+This method switches the moveValue from his actual position to the farthest one.

+<br/>**`moveModule.moveAlreadyStarted({ startEvent })`**
+Let's say you want to append some moving elements and load myMoveModule after the user started to move.
+You may do it just like you would in any other case with the addition of calling this method and supplying the captured event.

+<br/>**`moveModule.cancelMove()`**
+This methods ends the on going move sequence if any.

 <br/><br/>**Important:**
 Only vertical movements are evaluated.
 Works with both mouse and touch.